tagion/hibon_spec/Hash_invariant_Binary_Object_Notation.md

     | UBIG key ubig
     | UINT32 key u32
     | UINT64 key u64
-    | CUSTOM key document // document is array where the first element is
+    | CUSTOM key document       // Used to define none standard costume types
+                                // document is array where the first element is
-                          // contains the name of the type and the the following contains
+                                // contains the name of the type and the value data
-                          // value
-                          // ex.
-                          // ["u32[]", binary]
     | HASHDOC key hashdoc       // Is the hash pointer to a HiBON
+    | CRYPTDOC key cryptdoc     // Is the encrypted HiBON document
+    | CREDENTIAL key credentail // Used to store public key and/or signatures
     | VER u32             // This field sets the version
     | RFU
     | ERROR